winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 5. Upon saving both the wing file and the TypeScript file, you should see the new title.

 ## Step 3 - Connect the Counter

-Now that we know how pass information from the backend the the frontend we will create an Api Gateway on the backend and provide the frontend code a url.
+Now that we understand how to pass information from the backend to the frontend, we will create an API Gateway on the backend and provide the frontend code with a URL.

-On the frontend, we will replace the use of a local counter to a backend based counter.
+On the frontend, we will switch from using a local counter to a backend-based counter.

 ### Creating a Counter and Access/Modify Routes

-1. Instantiate an API gateway on `backend/main.w`, by adding the following
+1. Instantiate an API gateway in `backend/main.w` by adding the following code:
 ```wing
 bring vite;
 bring cloud;